Arr0way/arr0way.github.io/_posts/2024-04-06-httpx-cheat-sheet.md

 {% endhighlight %}

-### HTTPX Follow Redirects
+### httpx Follow Redirects

-For HTTPX to follow redirects use:
+For httpx to follow redirects use:

 {% highlight bash %}